dms-vep/RABV_Pasteur_G_DMS/Additional_Data/README.md

 This subdirectory contains additional data and information relevant to the study.

   - [AntibodySequences/RABV-G_DMS_AntibodySequences.fasta](AntibodySequences/RABV-G_DMS_AntibodySequences.fasta) contains the light and heavy chain sequences for all antibodies characterized in this study.
 The light and heavy chains of each antibody into separate entries in the fasta file.
+  - [PlamidSequences](PlasmidSequences/) contains the plasmid maps for those mentioned in this study.
+This includes the lentiviral backbones in this study, sequences of publicly available expression helper plasmids for lentivirus production, as well as expression vectors for the Pasteur strain glycoproteins.
+We also include maps for expressing the plasmids of the glycoproteins from sequenced strains and example maps of mutagenized plasmid used for validation studies.